Advanced Placement Summer Institute

 Designed for new and experienced AP Human Geography teachers seeking to expand their knowledge of concepts and teaching strategies, this course will look at providing in-depth discussion of specific content areas to help participants gain a broad understanding of the various topics.
 Participants will look at exam preparation, especially related to writing skills by reviewing past and current FRQs from the AP exam.
 Attention will be paid to developing a syllabi, modeling lessons, and various teaching resources.
 Participants will be encouraged to share best practices and to learn from one another and the workshop leader.

 - Thinking geographically, globally, spatially, and conceptually

-- Prevailing themes of globalization, urbanization, population, and development
+- Prevailing themes of globalization, urbanization, population, gender issues, and development

 - Field studies, class research projects, and case studies

 - An examination of the cultural landscape

 - Preparing students for success on the AP exam